Instagram automation has been widely known as a popular tool for growing Instagram followers, but what does it really do?

 So, long story short– don’t!
 In the end, the investment is not worth the risk, and you’re likely to lose time and money when you could’ve been creating your own effective growth, or using a service like Growthoid, which we’ll talk about later.

-Let’s take a look at some reasons why you can’t trust Instagram automation services.
+Let’s take a look at some reasons why you can’t trust Instagram automation tools or services.

 There’s nothing better than seeing, “grow over 1000 real Instagram followers per month!” and knowing better.